sdpython/teachcompute/_doc/build_pybind11.rst

 Any :epkg:`pybind11` extension is built by cmake.
 Using cmake + pybind11 instead of pybind11
-only make it easier to link with static libraries and write unit tests in C++.
+makes it easier to link with static libraries and write unit tests in C++.

 cmake